department-of-veterans-affairs/vets-website/content/pages/health-care/schedule-an-appointment.md

 VA now offers online appointment scheduling for some appointments.
 We hope to expand the number of VA facilities and types of appointments in the future.

-If you have VA health care benefits, you can schedule a VA primary care appointment—and at some facilities, a specialty appointment—online if:
+If you have VA health care benefits, you can schedule a VA primary care appointment online if:

 - You're scheduling your appointment with a [VA medical facility that accepts online scheduling](https://www.myhealth.va.gov/mhv-portal-web/web/myhealthevet/keeping-up-with-all-your-va-appointments#facility-list), **and**
 - You've had an appointment at that VA medical facility within the last 2 years

-**To schedule online, you must have one of these types of accounts:**
+**To schedule online, you must have one of these free accounts:**
 - My HealtheVet Premium account <br>
 [Get a free MyHealtheVet Premium account](https://www.myhealth.va.gov/mhv-portal-web/web/myhealthevet/upgrading-your-my-healthevet-account-through-in-person-or-online-authentication). <br>
 - DS Logon Premium account (used for eBenefits and milConnect) <br>